EthanPerello/detective-game/README.md

 ## 🔧 Known Limitations & In-Progress Improvements

-Some features and polish were deferred due to the tight game jam timeline.
-These are actively being worked on or planned:

-- [ ] Add loading indicators for blockchain interactions
-- [ ] Improve mobile responsiveness (especially chat UI)
-- [ ] Refactor fallback logic to prioritize blockchain-first execution
-- [ ] Expand character bios and case descriptions
-- [ ] Hide spoiler content on results page after incorrect guesses
-- [ ] Integrate Cartridge Controller

----

-## 🔧 Known Limitations & In-Progress Improvements

 Due to the short jam timeframe, some features and refinements are still in progress:

 - [ ] Show loading indicators during blockchain interactions